ScottAnk/game-tracker/README.md

 Game Tracker is a quick way to make a digital copy of your boardgame collection (or whatever kinds of games you like, I won't tell).
 Accessible anywhere you go, this digital library of games is essential when planning boardgame nights and is an easy way to show off your collection to friends.

+You're looking at the server repository, but if you'd like to see the Game Tracker in action, the client is [hosted here.](https://game-tracker-znto.onrender.com/)

 # Technologies

 Game Tracker's backend is built with the following tools: